rackspace/runway/docs/source/cfngin/configuration.rst

     :type: Optional[str]
     :value: "-"

-    By default, ``-`` will be used as a delimiter between the :attr:`~cfngin.config.namespace` and the declared stack name to build the actual CloudFormation stack name that gets created.
+    By default, ``-`` will be used as a delimiter between the :attr:`~cfngin.config.namespace` and the declared stack name to deploy the actual CloudFormation stack name that gets created.

     If you prefer to not use a delimiter, an empty string can be used as the value of this field.